Chapter 13Landscapes of growth, faith, and doubt

 .
 In Maps and Mapping in Children’s Literature.
 Landscapes, Seascapes, and Cityscapes

 [Children’s Literature, Culture, and Cognition 6

 & Bettina Kümmerling-Meibauer

 2014 Literary Conceptualizations of Growth.
 Metaphors and Cognition in Adolescent Literature

 1974 Topophilia.
 A Study of Environmental Perception, Attitudes, and Values

 .
 Princeton NJ: Prentice-Hall.

 Cited by 1 other publications

-This list is based on CrossRef data as of 25 december 2021.
+This list is based on CrossRef data as of 6 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.